spenserwellen/Inspirational-Quotes-Machine/README.md

 # Inspirational-Quotes-Machine
-A Random Quote Machine With Quotes For Inspiration and Motivation To Keep Going
+A random quote machine with quotes For inspiration and motivation to keep going.